 and add the YAML data before doing my final pass and edit.

-When it comes to designing websites I have been refining my process over quite a few years.
+When it comes to designing sites I have been refining my process over quite a few years.
 My aim is always to answer the brief given, its important to me not to

 re-invent the wheel, you only have a finite resource to spend on most projects so the key is to use your time in the most efficient approach.
 Iterating over various solutions quickly using pencil and paper yields results quickly.
 I try to lock myself away somewhere (so I can’t be disturbed).
 Turn off the iPhone, set 1 hour on my stopwatch and begin.
 It may seem a little odd, but over the years I have learnt that I perform well under pressure, it helps my brain focus in on what really matters.
 The other ‘fun’ but ultimately timely endeavours that may have distracted me in the past gets purposely relegated to when I have time left over in the project and don’t cause the project delivery to suffer.
 This also permits the initial delivery to really focus in on the core of the idea.
 Remember a project is usually a moving target and subject to change, ultimately ideas will always evolve in the clients mind (and once it’s been delivered to the public) taking you further from the agreed deliverables, so it is best not to try and dazzle them with other possibilities at this stage.

 I create a mood-board in Ember and collect my thoughts.
 I then usually write some basic Use Cases to help satisfy the brief.
 Once the Use Cases are done I move on to wire frame sketching.
 I find a pencil and paper the most helpful here.
 It allows me to iterate very quickly over and over until it feels like an idea is coming together.